madetech/handbook/policies/continuous_feedback.md

  - If you choose to implement the feedback, check back in future to validate improvement
  - Try and make sure you read feedback ahead of your session so you can clarify any uncertainties ahead of your CF session
  - If you disagree with feedback, have a discussion with your facilitator about why you disagree
- - If you have any feedback that you do not think is helpful or constructive, bring this up with your facilitator and don't hesitate to raise it with a director or colleague if you feel it necessary
+ - If you have any feedback that you do not think is helpful or constructive, bring this up with your facilitator and don't hesitate to raise it with a director or another colleague if you feel it necessary

 ## What should I consider during my CF session?